These tender and delicate Roti Jala (Malaysian Net Crepes) are a must try with chicken or beef curry. Easy to prepare using only a few ingredients.

 When translated, Roti Jala literally means “net bread” because of its lacy or net-like appearance.
 Well made Roti Jala is tender and delicate.
 It should never be brown or crispy.
 They are usually served with Chicken Curry, Beef Rendang (caramelized beef curry), or serunding daging (spicy beef floss).

-To make Roti Jala, you need a special cup with five nozzles.
+To make these crepes, you need a special cup with five nozzles.
 The batter is poured into the cup and moved in an overlapping circular motion to create the lacy effect.
 The key here is to move the cup constantly so that you do not end up with a big blob of batter in the pan resembling a regular pancake.
 It takes a little practice but you should get the hang of it after the first few.
 If you do not have this special cup, use a squeeze bottle.
 A Do-It-Yourself alternative is to use an empty milk can punctured with holes.